epsil/epsil.github.io/fisheye/index.md

     the "best compromise in terms of reduction of aliasing, sharpness, and minimal ringing".

-[^5]: "Mip" stands for "multum in parvo", at Latin phrase meaning
+[^5]: "Mip" stands for "multum in parvo", a Latin phrase meaning
     "many things in a small place".

 [^6]: This is provided as the `atan()` function in OpenGL ES.